apehex/tokun/articles/unicode.md

 These normalized embeddings would serve as input tensor for a LLM which can then extend the embedding dimension for further processing.

-This scheme has already a lot of advantages:
+This scheme inherits from the properties of Unicode and has already most of the advantages [listed in the TLDR](#tldr).

-- standard: shared worldwide
-- international: all languages are covered
-- native: no training required
-- compression: smallest tensor size possible
-- fixed: all tokens have the same dimension, chosen freely
-- structured: Unicode has
-- numbers: the encoding is correlated to actual number values
-- composition: embeddings now
-- timeless: the Unicode standard has little variations over time

-The last point is made in contract with the current tokenizer training, where the tokens depend on the frequency of combinations of symbols.
+The last point is made in contrast with the training of current tokenizer, where the tokens depend on the frequency of combinations of symbols.
-For example "2024" will not be as frequent in 20 years.
+For example "2024" will not be as frequent in 20 years, new words and proper nouns will appear, etc.

 Still, there is a lot to improve too: